Neighboring

 Neighboring Intentionally

 That seemed like the place to start, meeting all of those people!
-That was easily achieved in our first year and felt great, we then knew people we could talk with and help one another through bad weather, neighborhood watch concerns, roadside clean-up projects, and more.
+That was easily achieved in our first year, and it felt great.
+We then knew people we could talk with and help one another through bad weather, neighborhood watch concerns, roadside clean-up projects, and more.

 So how would I expand from there?